Analytical methods, comprehensive analysis, assay workflows, and statistical process control.

 Find details on the system requirements for the Biological Assay Package add-on and the steps to install the add-on in your environment.

-Use Basic bioassay protocol documents to combine the results of multiple independent assay runs into reportable values.
+Use Basic bioassay protocol documents to set up a workflow for producing reportable values from multiple independent assay runs.
 Organize complex methods, retest scenarios, and report several products in a single assay.

 Use Combination of assay results documents to perform combination calculations for independent assay runs, thus obtaining reportable values for the potency.

-Use Equivalence margin development documents to utilize data of historic assays to develop and verify test systems and use these systems to apply them in new assay development.
+Use Equivalence margin development documents to develop and verify test systems based on historic assays and apply these test systems in new development of quantitative response assays.

 The Quantitative response assay document type supports a range of quantitative response or dilution assay types, that is, parallel-line potency assays, parallel-logistic potency assays, and slope-ratio potency assays.